 It is widely accepted that integrated pest management systems are the most effective.
 That is, best practice for effective control of invasive species often involves multiple control methods.
-Successful long-term management of invasive biosecurity matter relies on cooperation with neighbours and the coordination of control activities.
+Successful long-term management of invasive biosecurity matter relies on with neighbours cooperation and the coordination of control activities.